XAMPPRocky/Polly/README.md

 # Polly
 A truly logic-less templating language for Rust servers.
 ## Canonical source
-The canonical source of this project is hosted on [GitLab](https://gitlab.com/Aaronepower/Polly), and is the preferred place for contributions, however if you do not wish to use GitLab, feel free to make issues, and pull requests on the mirror.
+The canonical source of this project is hosted on [GitLab](https://gitlab.com/Aaronepower/Polly), and is the preferred place for contributions, however if you do not wish to use GitLab, feel free to make issues, on the mirror.
+However pull requests will only be accepted on GitLab, to make it easy to maintain

 ## Quick-start
 A quick [tutorial is available on the website](https://aaronepower.github.io/Polly)

 ## Features
 - Zero logic in templates.
-- Powerful function interoperability with rust.
+- Powerful function interoperability with [Rust](https://github.com/rust-lang/rust).
 - Fast rendering.
-- Framework independent, use with [Iron](https://github.com/iron/iron), or [Nickel](https://github.com/nickel-org/nickel.rs)
+- Framework independent, use with any framework, or your own server code.
 - An easy way to have multilingual websites.

 ## Contributing
 Polly welcomes, any, and all contributors!
 If you want to contribute, please read the [CONTRIBUTING](./CONTRIBUTING.md) first.
 If you are wondering where to start, have a look at the [open issues](https://gitlab.com/Aaronepower/Polly/issues?state=opened).
 Unsure where to start when fixing an issue?
 Feel free to contact me, and I'll be happy to help guide you through the compiler.

 ## Licence
 (C) Copyright 2015 by Aaron Power and contributors